moonbitlang/moonbit-textbook/docs/02-development-environments-expressions.md

 The extension is based on the widely used editor, VS Code, and provides a coding environment, a language server, and a package-level building tool.
 The language server provides useful features such as syntax highlighting, variable reference and definition jumping, automatic code completion, and program running and debugging.
 A package in MoonBit is a structure organizing multiple source files.
 In a package, functions defined in different source files are mutually accessible, making it easy for developers to work on various projects, especially those of a small scale.

 The command-line tool provides project-level development support, including building, testing, and dependency management.
 A project in MoonBit typically consists of multiple mutually-dependent packages.
-One may also import other packages to use features implemented by other developers.
+You may also import other packages to use features implemented by other developers.

 In later chapters, we will provide a detailed introduction to projects and packages.
 For now, we will focus on the package level.